 The Jewish people are divided into many traditions; some secular, some fundamentalist with most folks somewhere in the middle.
 There is likewise a large diversity within other religious populations, Muslim and Christian, orthodox and layman.
 While there are Sunni and Shia Muslims, there are myriad forms of Christianity: Greek Orthodox and other Catholics, Protestants, Maroons, Orthodox Syrians and Copts.

-The official language of Israel is Hebrew and Arabic is also widely spoken.
+The official languages of Israel are Hebrew and Arabic.
 Due to the massive waves of mainly diasporic immigration over the years, the origins of Israelis are incredibly diverse, as is the range of languages spoken.

 Over 90% of Israelis live in an urban setting, the largest city being Jerusalem, with a population of 936,500.
 Next is Tel Aviv, with half that number.
-At the other end of the scale are tribal Bedouins, mainly in the south part of the country, some of whom follow their nomadic ancestors, moving around the deserts of south Israel to this day.
+At the other end of the scale are tribal Bedouins, mainly in the south part of the country, few live in regulars houses, others are waiting for an agreement with the state regarding their lands, and few still follow their nomadic ancestors, moving around the deserts of south Israel to this day.

 Leading exports include industrial machinery, software, agricultural products and cut diamonds.
 Leading imports include raw materials, rough diamonds, fuel, grain, everyday consumer goods and military equipment.
 Israel is also at the forefront of renewable technology development.
 The economy is largely balanced, with the value of imports and exports being well-matched.
 This has led to a low level of external debt and Israel has a lending surplus of some 70 billion U.S. dollars.